7roden/7roden/README.md

 Hello.
-I am Roman Denisenko.
+I am Roman Denysenko.
 I work in the Expert Service of the Ministry of Internal Affairs of Ukraine.
 I have learned a bit of Java and JavaScript.
 I am currently studying at Sh++.